 Liam Lee, Fusing Comfort and Pop Art Culture Through Sculptural, Felted Wool Furniture

-a la une, Knowhow
+a la une, Design, Knowhow

 Liam Lee’s colorful, sculptural furniture has quickly gained attention in the world of design